ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 3. Run the pipeline using Tekton dashboard and check status
 4. Test the integration application deployed by the pipeline

-This shows you how to acheive aigle integration.
+This shows you how to acheive agile integration.

 ### Basic concepts of OpenShift pipelines